Mayank5119/Mayank5119/README.md

 ### Hi there 👋 I am Mayank Vaishya !

 I am a Data Science and Machine learning enthusiast.
-I love to find innovtive solutions of the problems I encounter and I believe my sills will one dy help me bring good to this world.
+I love to find innovtive solutions of the problems I encounter and I believe my sills will one day help me bring good to this world.

-So if you are interested in python and want to apply your knowledge on python in some projects LETS DIVE IN my projects 🤩 !!
+If you are interested in python and want to apply your knowledge on python in some projects, LETS DIVE IN my projects 🤩 !!

 <img src="gif.gif">